 Importing Data

 Maxim Money currently supports importing from OFX and QIF files.
-These are the most common file formats when downloading statements from online banking.
+These are the most common file formats when downloading statements from online banking or other finance applications.

 If you attempt to import transactions and the account cannot be determined, Maxim Money will display the import dialog like so, where you can confirm which account you wish to import into.